-- We are developing simufilam for the proposed treatment of Alzheimer's disease. - Simufilam is a proprietary, oral drug candidate, developed in-house with academic collaborators. - We are now conducting Phase 3 studies with simufilam in patients with mild to moderate Alzheimer's.
+- We are developing simufilam, a drug candidate for the proposed treatment of ' Alzheimer's disease. - Simufilam is a proprietary, oral drug, developed in-house with academic collaborators. - We are now conducting Phase 3 studies with simufilam in patients with Alzheimer's disease dementia.